wmsalves/personal-blog/src/articles/raycast-second-impressions.md

 - Looking stuff up online and searching files on my computer
 - Searching all of my bookmarks and opening them

-I first heard of Raycast in November 2022.
+When I first heard of Raycast.
 I was curious, but skeptical.
 I downloaded it and tried it out.
 The product felt a bit undercooked:

 - It opened up files when I wanted to open browser bookmarks
 - File search felt slower and less assertive than Alfred

 Even if my first experience with Raycast wasn't convincing, I definitely saw the potential.
-It felt slick and modern.
-It just didn't fit my use case.
+It felt slick and modern, it just didn't fit my use case.

 Disclaimer: I didn't take the time to configure Raycast as I had done with Alfred.
-In that sense, it was a bit unfair to expect Raycast's default to behave as I desired.
+In that sense, it was a bit unfair to expect Raycast's default to behave exactly as I desired.

 Still, out-of-the-box (OOTB) behavior plays a huge role on migrating to/from a similar tool.
-Most users won't have the patience to config the new tool and, therefore, won't migrate.
+Most users won't have the patience to configure the new tool and will give up migrating altogether.

-On June 2024, I decided to give Raycast a second try.
+I recently decided to give Raycast a second try.
 Spoiler: I no longer use Alfred.
 In this article I will explain why I came back, what I love and what I wish would change.

-## Why I tried it again
+## Why I Tried it Again

-Ultimately, what brought me back was [@peduarte](https://x.com/peduarte), a Software Engineer at Raycast, asking me in an [X thread](https://x.com/peduarte/status/1793990811014865072) what I thought Alfred did better.
+What brought me back was [@peduarte](https://x.com/peduarte), a Software Engineer at Raycast, asking me in an [X thread](https://x.com/peduarte/status/1793990811014865072) what I thought Alfred did better.

-After reading through some of my feedback, he invited me to join the Slack and be a beta-tester.

-This shows how Raycast excels at Community, which is vital for Developer Tools.
+After reading through my feedback, he invited me to join Slack and become a beta tester.
+This showed me Raycast excels at community and convinced me to try it again.

-## What I love
+## What I Love

+### User Interface and Experience

+First off, something that Raycast is impeccable at: UI + UX.
+The user feedback, the subtle animations, how they embraced keyboard-first.
+It felt seamless to customize and the onboarding was amazing.

-### Uninstalling other apps to use Raycast instead
+### Uninstalling other Apps

-Uninstalling apps feels incredible.
-So far I have chopped off these in favor of the Raycast alternatives:
+Uninstalling apps always feels good.
+And opting for Raycast's implementation often resulted in a better experience.
+Some applications that I chopped off in favor of using Raycast's own Extensions:

 - [Maccy](https://maccy.app/) for clipboard history
 - [Rocket](https://matthewpalmer.net/rocket/) for typing emojis
 - [Rectangle](https://rectangleapp.com/) for window management

-I get good UX and more storage on my MacBook: it's a win-win!

-### Extensions
+### Extensions and more Extensions!

 This is the soul of Raycast.
 Here is what I use the most:

 - [Spotify Controls](https://www.raycast.com/thomas/spotify-controls): I use "sp" to Play/Pause and "sa" and "sd" for the Next/Previous Track.
-These are better than the MacOS native because they don't conflict with other players (such as pausing a Youtube video by accident instead of a Spotify track)
+These are better than the native keyboard controls because they don't conflict with other players (such as accidentally pausing a Youtube video instead of a Spotify track).

 - [Google Chrome](https://www.raycast.com/Codely/google-chrome): one feature makes this extension for me: Search Tabs.
 Even if Chrome is minimized, I can access specific tabs in seconds.
-A common usecase is to go from VS Code straight into ChatGPT.
-Or from anywhere to WhatsApp.
+A common use case is to go from VS Code straight into ChatGPT.
+Or open my WhatsApp tab from anywhere.

-- [Google Translate](https://www.raycast.com/gebeto/translate): I'm currently travelling around Europe and the possibility of translating a sentence from/into 4 languages in seconds is unbelievably handy.
+- [Google Translate](https://www.raycast.com/gebeto/translate): I'm currently travelling around Europe and the possibility of translating a sentence [from/into any number of languages](https://x.com/LukeberryPi/status/1813352420623188453) is unbelievably handy.

-## What I wish would change
+## What I Wish Would Change

 ### Snippets

-I have been using the iOS + MacOS Text Replacements since forever.
-What I use it for the most is my contact information, for example: "myemail" replaces into "lukeberrypi@gmail.com".
+I have been using MacOS Text Replacement for a long time.
+Mostly for contact information, for example: "myemail" replaces into "lukeberrypi@gmail.com".
+Super handy.

-I had these setup for my telephone number, social security number, and much more.
-I was excited to migrate these into Raycast, only to see that they didn't work as expected.
-They break on X and WhatsApp, two of my most used websites.
-They also don't work on VS Code.
+Unfortunately, Raycast Snippets break on X and WhatsApp, two of my most used websites.
+They also [don't work on VS Code](https://x.com/LukeberryPi/status/1806094087658807370).

-Raycast Snippets are better than native Text Replacements for two reasons:

-- they have an option
+For now, I will stick to the native Text Replacements.

+### Disable Fuzzy Search for Emojis

+When I used [Rocket](https://matthewpalmer.net/rocket/), there was an option to enable/disable fuzzy search.
+This would be a great addition to Raycast Emojis exntension, as it is currently [impossible to disable it](https://x.com/LukeberryPi/status/1801228787826229632).

-### Browser Bookmarks
+### Browser Agnostic Bookmarks

-Alfred managed to have "browser agnostic" bookmarks.
-This means that, regardless of where I had originally saved a bookmark, it would always open in my current default browser.

-For example, if I went to Safari and bookmarked "google.com" and accessed that via Alfred, it would open "google.com" on Chrome (which is my default browser).
-In Raycast it would open in Safari.
+Question: if you bookmark "google.com" in Safari and Google Chrome is your default web browser, where do you expect the bookmark to open when accessing it via Raycast?

+Alfred opens it in Google Chrome and Raycast opens it in Safari.
+I much prefer the former.
+An "Always Open in Default Browser" toggle would be amazing.

 ### Escape

-In Raycast, "Esc" goes back
+In Raycast, "esc" goes back to the previous page.
+I wish I could configure this to the more universal "cmd + `[`" and "cmd + `]`", which I've grown used to.
+And an option for "esc" to close the entire Raycast app would be amazing.

+### fn as a modifier key

+It is impossible to setup hotkeys for Raycast using the "globe/fn" key.
+This would be a nice addition since using "cmd" and "ctrl" often leads to conflicting hotkeys between different apps.

+## Conclusion

+Raycast is phenomenal.
+Huge shout out to [@peduarte](https://x.com/peduarte) and the team for developing such an impressive, all-encompassing application.

+As with any Software, there are improvement points, but I wouldn't write about it to this length if I didn't love it!
+[Try it out yourself (MacOS only)](https://www.raycast.com/).